How to Stop Comfort Nursing at Night

 Then, set your timer again, but this time for 10 minutes.
 Should he still be crying at this point, check in on him again, repeating what you had done earlier.
 And finally, set your timer for 15 minutes if he’s still crying.
 Check in on him in 15-minute intervals moving forward if needed, until he falls asleep.

-Do the same check-in process any time he wakes up when he’s not supposed to, from middle of the night to early morning wake ups.
+Do the same check-in process any time he wakes up when he’s not supposed to, from middle-of-the-night to early morning wake-ups.
 You’re giving him the chance to learn how to fall asleep on his own while still reassuring him that you’re right here, cheering him on.

 Expert tip